 Even if you use the extra cash for home improvements or other related costs, in some cases, you might actually find that your overall mortgage deduction ends up lower after a refinance.
 That’s because even if you increase your mortgage balance with a cash out refinance, a lower interest rate may mean lower monthly interest payments and a smaller tax write-off.

 Also, keep in mind that when you take cash out of your home, those funds are essentially coming from your own pocket.
 Because if you don’t take the cash now, you’ll get it when you sell your house or apartment.
 Even if the value of your home goes up or down in the intervening years, the money you get in a cash out refinance effectively reduces the equity you end up with at the end of your home ownership.

 Is a cash out refinance right for you?

 When deciding whether a cash out refinance makes sense for you, think of it as borrowing money from your future self — the extra money you get now is money you won’t get when you sell your home.
 Whether that’s a good choice or not depends on your current circumstances.

 If you or your family have taken a hit financially and you need cash now, then a cash out refinance can make sense, as the overall costs of a refinance may be worth the trade-off.
 However, if you’re planning to use the cash from a refinance to cover everyday costs, you’ll want to reduce your household expenses as much as possible before relying on the one-time infusion from a refinance.

-In the end, a cash out refinance is another tool in your financial toolbox if you’re a homeowner.
-Like all tools, you need to know when and how to use it properly in order to maximize it.
-So if you’re tight on cash right now, make sure to consider all your options for extra funds, your ability to repay money in the future and your personal situation to determine if a cash out refinance makes sense for you.
+So if you’re tight on cash right now, take a look at all of the possibilities for extra funds, your ability to repay money in the future and your personal situation.
+Then, consider reaching out to lenders to explore whether a cash out refinance makes sense for you.